 - “Pull” help: enabling users to easily find out the information they need from knowledge bases, reps, and chatbots.

 As you can see, live help and user onboarding are different avenues of support which, by nature, belong to each other.

-Before we go on, keep one thing in mind - user onboarding is actually product marketing - because the purpose should be reinforcing the value of your product (marketing), and not just teaching them how to use your product (training).
+Before we go on, keep one thing in mind – user onboarding is actually product marketing.
+The purpose should be reinforcing the value of your product (marketing) and not just teaching them how to use your product (training).

 As you go through the article, we will see different ways of how you can use self-serve customer support in your user onboarding, as well as live support.

-Let’s see how can live (human-based) support finds its place in user onboarding.
+Let’s see how live chat support finds its place in user onboarding.

 Live chat as the go-to for customer support